Developed by former researchers at:

 This AI checker tool provides a way of screening whether a piece of content is written by a human or machine.

 The AI detector uses a machine learning system (a Transformer) similar to that used to generate AI content.
 Instead of generating words, the AI detector instead generates the probability it thinks each word or token in the input text is AI-generated or not.
-The result is visualized above for the entire text as well as for each sentence.
+The results are visualized above for the entire text as well as for each sentence.

 Yes!
 You can install the AI Content Detector for ChatGPT extension by Sapling.ai.